patroncos/MIE_SEM-in-R/README.md

 ### Practical 4: Linear regression

-This is a tutorial designed to give a taster of what it's like to analyse data using linear regression.
+This is a tutorial designed to give you a taster of what it's like to analyse data using linear regression.
 The data used is from a cluster randomised controlled trial.

 #### The practical in R is available [**here**](https://rpubs.com/patroncos/mie_seminar_s3_p4)